microsoft/verona/docs/internal/expressions.md

 If a method needs to return more than one value, it can do so by returning a tuple of values.

 The types of the arguments and return values must be known at compile time, though they do not need to be concrete (classes).
-For non-concrete cases, their implementation needs to be complete for closed-world cases (ex. account for all types in a union) but not for open-world cases (ex. interfaces), as long as they only use features that the interfaces provide.
+For non-concrete cases, their implementation needs to be complete for closed-world cases (ex. account for all types in a union) but not for open-world cases (ex. interfaces), as long as they only use features that the interfaces provides.

 Method names can be anything that is allowed on identifiers, including numbers and symbols.
 It must not, however, be comprised of numbers only, to avoid confusing them with numeric literals.